Analysis | How German Fintech Darling Wirecard Fell From Grace

 6. How much of a blow is this for Germany’s establishment?

-The whole affair has turned into an embarrassment for Germany and threats to ensnare bullish analysts, lax auditors and inattentive watchdogs.
+The whole affair has turned into an embarrassment for Germany and threatens to ensnare bullish analysts, lax auditors and inattentive watchdogs.
 Concerns about Wirecard have taken on increased urgency since it joined the DAX, an index that’s tracked by everyone from large pension funds to private investors.
 BaFin has come under fire for its ban on short sales in response to the FT allegations.
 The agency’s President Felix Hufeld has apologized, saying that BaFin was among institutions responsible for the “complete disaster” because it didn’t do a good enough job supervising.
 Economy Minister Peter Altmaier warned that the revelations risked tainting the country’s reputation as a reliable place of business and should be thoroughly investigated.
-“We would have expected such a situation anywhere -- but not in Germany,” he said.

 For more articles like this, please visit us at bloomberg.com